spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/upgrade-cluster.md

 tags: ["edge"]
 ---

-If you need to make changes to a deployed Edge cluster with Trusted Boot enabled, you can follow the regular cluster upgrade process.
-Refer to [Update a Cluster](../../cluster-management/cluster-updates.md) for more information.
+If you need to make changes to a deployed Edge cluster with Trusted Boot enabled without touching the OS or the Kubernetes layer, you can follow the regular cluster upgrade process.
+Refer to [Update a Cluster](/docs/docs-content/clusters/cluster-management/cluster-updates.md) for more information.
 However, if the change you are making involves the Operating System (OS) layer and the Kubernetes layer.
 You will need to rebuild a provider image with the same Trusted Boot keys you used to build the Edge Installer ISO.

 This page guides you through the process of making an update to a cluster that involves the Operating System (OS) or Kubernetes layer of the cluster.